Lime for pH, Odour & Waste Treatment

 Odour Control and Air Quality Improvement

-Lime helps control odours by reducing acidity and slowing down the chemical reactions that cause unpleasant smells.
-In many cases, it also limits the growth of odour-causing bacteria.
-As a result, facilities experience cleaner air and improved workplace conditions.
+Hydrated lime helps control odours by reducing acidity and slowing down the reactions that cause unpleasant smells.
+In many cases, it also helps create conditions that limit odour-causing bacteria.

 Odour control benefits include: